BlokasLabs/patchbox-os-docs/docs/SoftwareGuides.md

 ![](https://raw.githubusercontent.com/wiki/BlokasLabs/patchbox-os-gen/images/Audacity.png)

-<a href="https://www.audacityteam.org/" target="_blank">Audacity</a> is a multi-track wave recorder / editor tool.
-It is pretty simple to use, after launching it, just click the Record button and it will record the input ports that are available to the Jack backend.
+<a href="https://www.audacityteam.org/" target="_blank">Audacity</a> is a multi-track wave recorder/editor tool which is pretty simple to use.
+After launching it, just click the Record button and it will record the input ports that are available to the Jack backend.
 After you’re done recording, hit the Stop button, and then the Play button to listen to what was recorded.

 Audacity behaves in a bit of an unusual way in the Jack-compatible software world, as it creates its Jack ports only for the duration the playback or recording is happening.
 That makes it a bit difficult to do custom routing in `patchage`.
 See <a href="https://wiki.audacityteam.org/wiki/Linux_Issues#JACK" target="_blank">Audacity’s Wiki</a> for more details on its Jack integration.